Python-for-geo-people/Exercise-5/README.md

 Exercise 5: Analysing NOAA climate data

 In this exercise you will be working with a climate data file from the [US National Oceanographic and Atmospheric Administration (NOAA) climate database](https://www.ncdc.noaa.gov/cdo-web/).
-The data file [`816295.csv`](Data/816295.csv) comprises daily temperature measurements from several stations in the vicinity of the town of Ann Arbor, Michigan in the US from 1 January 1926 to 31 December 2015.
+The data file [`816295.csv`](Data/816295.csv) comprises daily temperature measurements (in Fahrenheit) from several stations in the vicinity of the town of Ann Arbor, Michigan in the US from 1 January 1926 to 31 December 2015.
 Your task is to process this data to calculate average annual temperatures for the summer and winter in each year covered by the data.

 This may be a challenging exercise for some of you.